Dark Factor of Personality: Relation to other aversive traits

 According to the D theory, D reflects the basic disposition underlying any aversive trait (such as Machiavellianism, narcissism, or psychopathy), which are regarded as specific expressions ("flavored manifestations") of D. As a consequence, D reflects what all aversive traits have in common, i.e., the aversive part of any trait.
 This implies that any aversive trait comprises the features of D, but also potentially other components that are largely unrelated to D and are thus not aversive as such.
 For example, psychopathy is aversive because it reflects D to some extent, but it additionally comprises features related to disinhibition or impulsivity, which – in isolation - do not systematically lead to aversive behavior.
 However, combined with D (determining whether aversive behavior occurs), impulsivity co-determines how and under which conditions such behavior is displayed.

+Relation to other non-aversive traits

+The D factor has a r=0.63 correlation with low HEXACO Honesty-Humility, and the two concepts have been called "strongly overlapping, yet functionally different and nomologically distinct constructs".